-To do that, while still in school, students must be educated and trained to think independently and practice creativity, instead of learning by rote, imitating, remembering well and then repeating correctly and being considered good.
+To do that, while still in school, students must be educated and trained to think independently and practice creativity, instead of learning by rote, imitating, memorizing well and then repeating correctly and being considered good.

 Most students have to study two sessions, take extra classes, and then have a pile of homework to finish every day.
 That is unscientific and anti-educational.